-Veterans' Benefits and Medicare
+Veterans Benefits and Medicare

-Veterans need to understand how VA and Medicare work together or don't, in their specific case.
-Veterans who have both Medicare and VA benefits may receive services through either program, but not usually both.
+Veterans need to understand how VA benefits and Medicare work together (or don't), in their specific case.
+Veterans who have both Medicare and VA benefits may receive services through either program, but not both at the same time.